techidaily/site-ai-voice-clone/source/_posts/how-to-make-talking-emoji-on-iphone-in-easy-steps-for-2024.md

 ## Part 4\.
 Recommend: Make iPhone Emoji Photo Talks By Third-Party Tool Directly

- Aside from recording an Animoji, you can also make an**iPhone talking emoji** from an image with[Wondershare Virbo](https://virbo.wondershare.com/talking-photo.html) .
+ Aside from recording an Animoji, you can also make an**iPhone talking emoji** from an image with [Wondershare Virbo](https://virbo.wondershare.com/talking-photo.html) .
 If you feel inconvenient to record your Memoji, you just have to upload your Memoji image, add your audio recording, and Virbo will handle the rest.

  Virbo is a versatile video editing tool designed for crafting short videos featuring realistic avatars using AI-generated content (AIGC) technology.
 One of its standout features is the capability to generate speaking avatars from images through its Photo Talking feature.